medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/0-overview.md

 # Data Exchange Protocol Specifications

-Prior to diving into the technical specifications of Data Exchange Protocol (hereafter 'DEP'), we recommend you to understand what DEP is, its motivation, and goals from the [About DEP](../../1-users/3-data-exchange/0-about-dep.md) documentation.
+Prior to diving into the technical specifications of Data Exchange Protocol (hereafter 'DEP'), we recommend you to understand the definition of DEP, its motivation, and its goals from the [About DEP](../../1-users/3-data-exchange/0-about-dep.md) documentation.

 ## Specifications